 Comprehensive Chemistry |

-Numerical Methods |
+Numerical Analysis |

 Projects for the B.Sc Non-Medical course help students apply the basic concept pursued to apply in real-life scenarios.
-Therefore, research works and project submission are some of the very important parts of the course.
+Therefore, research works and project submissions are some of the very important parts of the course.
 The project motivates the students to develop skills in leadership and to face real-life scenarios.

-Popular B.Sc Non-Medical projects are:
+Popular B.Sc Non-Medical projects are

 Books |